 https://www.youtube.com/watch?v=uoDikmSoox4 For now, you can view this entire amazing film online.

-At a highly professional level, the Richmond Ballet enlisted Chinese-born Ma Cong as choreographer for a work that the company would perform not only at its home in Virginia, but also on tour in China, including his specially choreographed ballet titled Lift the Fallen.
+The Richmond Ballet enlisted Chinese-born Ma Cong as choreographer for a work that the company would perform not only at its home in Virginia, but also on tour in China: his specially choreographed ballet titled Lift the Fallen.
 Unfortunately this is no longer available to view online, but worth mentioning that scenes from their tour included clips of the elegant modern theaters, in Shanghai, for example.
 One is reminded that the famous ballerina Margot Fonteyn had early ballet lessons in that city.
-As decades went on and the “Cultural Revolution” took hold in China, participation in Western arts was severely punished.
-Now, it seems that the artistic exchanges criss-cross the Pacific.
+As decades went on and the “Cultural Revolution” took hold in China, participation in Western arts was punished.
+Now, it seems that artistic exchanges criss-cross the Pacific.

 https://richmondballet.com/company/#artistic-directors Biographies of Richmond Ballet’s founding artistic director Stoner Winslett, and Ma Cong, who was named associate artistic director in 2020.

-https://www.youtube.com/watch?v=TNDM-zRpVSY Ma Cong discusses his new work Lift the Fallen for the Richmond Ballet, with pre-existing music by Max Richter.
+https://www.youtube.com/watch?v=TNDM-zRpVSY Ma Cong discusses his Lift the Fallen for the Richmond Ballet, with pre-existing music by Max Richter.

 https://www.youtube.com/watch?v=-ZaLpMzjjcQ brief clip from Lift the Fallen.